-The Bornean Sun Bear Conservation Centre is also next door to the orangutan sanctuary.
-In fact, they share the same car park.
+The Bornean Sun Bear Conservation Centre is also next door to the orangutan sanctuary, in fact, they share the same car park.

-And if bats are your thing, check out the Gomantong Caves in Sandakan Borneo too.
+If bats are your thing, check out the Gomantong Caves in Sandakan Borneo too.

 While exploring Malaysia, here are some other ideas to check out: